return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         target phy_device struct

 .. _`genphy_aneg_done.description`:

 Description
 -----------

-Description: Reads the status register and returns 0 either if auto-negotiation is incomplete, or if there was an error.
+Reads the status register and returns 0 either if auto-negotiation is incomplete, or if there was an error.
 Returns BMSR_ANEGCOMPLETE if auto-negotiation is done.

 .. _`genphy_update_link`: